Author Interview with Elizabeth S. Tyree

 1. How many books have you written and where can you buy them?

 I have written 10 books, six of which are out and available via Amazon.com, CreateSpace, Kindle, Barnes and Noble, and Hastings.
-(3 are short story compilations, the other 3 are the beginnings of the Stone Dragon Saga.)
+(Three are short story compilations.
+The other three are the beginnings of the Stone Dragon Saga.)